 An effective recruitment process will always leave the door open for future opportunities, ensuring an organization has continuous access to qualified candidates and isn’t putting all its eggs in one basket.

-6. Track your results and keep your eyes open!
+6. Track your results

 We’ve all heard the saying that if you can’t measure it, you can’t manage it.
 This is no exception.
 Make sure you track your hiring and the results of the negotiation efforts.
 What are you finding?
 Are there certain hiring managers that are less compliant?
 Are there specific roles that you have less success negotiating with?
 This is powerful information for your contingent worker program.